zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ## Set up configurations in launch.json

 Once delve is installed, run the command `Debug: Open launch.json`.
-If you didnt already have a launch.json file, this will create one with the below default configuration.
+If you didnt already have a launch.json file, this will create one with the below default configuration which can be used to debug the current package.

 ```json
 {